Kuroidaka/studyIO/README.md

 ```sh
 npm run dev
 ```
-4. Now when you navigate to http://localhost:3001 you will see web response.
+4. Now when you navigate to http://localhost:5173 you will see web.

 ## Contributing